 Key concepts — NEETs

 The NEET rate shows the proportion of young people neither in employment nor in education and training.
 The numerator of the indicator refers to people meeting two conditions:

-- they are not employed — in other words, they are unemployed or economically inactive;
+- they are not employed — in other words, they are unemployed or outside the labour force;

 - they have not received any (formal or non-formal) education or training in the four weeks preceding the LFS.